ruuvi/ruuvitracker_fw/README.md

 See [MicroPython documentation](http://docs.micropython.org/en/latest/quickref.html) for details about execution environment.

-TODO: Document the board specific python modules as they get more functionality.
+TODO: Document the board specific python modules via [gh-pages](https://pages.github.com/) as they get more functionality.

 ### REPL quickstart

 On Linux the REPL is on ACM device, `/dev/ttyACM0` if you don't have any other CDC serial ports.

 On OSX it's on `/dev/tty.usbmodemXXXX` (exact number is probably board specific).

 ## Flashing == Installing